-Yes, Yes and Yes!
+Yes, Yes, and Yes!

-Not only can you safely exercise with hypertension, you NEED to exercise with hypertension.
+Not only can you safely exercise with hypertension, but you also NEED to exercise with hypertension.
 Exercise on a regular basis helps to keep us healthy overall.
 With regular physical activity, the heart becomes stronger, therefore, it takes less effort to pump which reduces force on the arteries and lowers blood pressure to healthier levels.
 For some individuals, regular exercise can reduce the need for blood pressure medication.
 Hypertension, or any form of heart and vascular disease, doesn’t have to hamper our lives.
 In fact, this diagnosis should act as a wake-up call to treat our bodies better and live a healthier life.

 How Do I Begin?

 If you haven’t been active for a long time, do not begin with a 60-minute swim followed by a 4-mile jog home from the pool!
 Check with your physician to make sure that there are no extenuating circumstances that would limit your activity.
 Then start slowly.
 Don’t forget to warm up before exercising as it can help reduce the risk of injury.

 Walking is an excellent way to start.
 If you are an outdoors person, gather a couple of friends or neighbors and walk at a normal pace for 30 minutes.
 Otherwise, a treadmill is a great alternative.
 Gradually increase your distance and pace as you become more conditioned.
 Exercise becomes aerobic when you are slightly short of breath (but still able to speak), and your heart rate increases.

 Other exercises that you may find fun include cycling, hiking, swimming, or active sports such as tennis or basketball.
 What is most important is that exercise is something you enjoy doing.
 No one is going to keep up with an exercise program that is tortuous.